133: Planes, Trains and Automobiles

 at which point it's always kind of thought that he really at that point wanted to be Prime Minister.

-But it's really, if any, it's a book about anybody, it's a book about Morgan McSweeney, who is now his chief of staff, who was his, essentially, ran his campaign, who is an Irish guy who started off working on the desk at Millbank during the new Labour years.
+But it's really, if any, it's a book about anybody, it's a book about Morgan McSweeney, who is now his chief of staff, who was his, essentially, ran his campaign, who was an Irish guy who started off working on the desk at Millbank during the new Labour years.

 There's a great quote from Peter Mandelson, who now loves him, says, I never, I don't remember him.

 I didn't notice him at all.
+Was he there?

 It's a story about how Morgan McSweeney basically decided that the Corbynites were kind of a bunch of out-of-touch lefties who were never going to win an election in the Britain that they exist, which they think is very socially conservative, for example.